haborite/ku1255-firmware-modifier/README.md

 ## ✅ System Requirements

 - Currently the app only works on MS Windows, but macOS and Linux versions can be developed upon request.
+- Microsoft Visual C++ Redistributable is required in MS Windows.
 - Once the firmware is installed, the keyboard works on **most operating systems**, regardless of the one used during installation.
 - Internet connection is required at the first run of the app to download the official firmware installer from Lenovo web page.